stichtingorganism/eeps/README.md

 Specifications and Ideas💡 for the
 [Euka Agreement Protocol](https://euka.io/).

-Participation in the Euka project is subject to a [Code of Conduct](https://github.com/stichtingorganism/eeps/blob/master/code_of_conduct.md).
+Participation in Euka is subject to a
+[Code of Conduct](https://github.com/stichtingorganism/eeps/blob/master/code_of_conduct.md).